 Before we dive into solutions, let’s look at why the topic of marketing requests is even something worth discussing.
 Workflows can vary widely from company to company and that’s okay to An extend.
 The size of the company and teams matter and play into the type of workflow certainly.

-Some teams use technology solutions like Jira, Basecamp or similar.
+Some teams use technology solutions like Jira, Trello, Basecamp or similar.
 Others use a Word document that gets emailed around.
 Others have a meeting.
 Others yet just drop off a request – some call it a drive-by.

 Some of the workflows out there work and some don’t.
 From my experience, to truly solve business solutions through marketing strategies, we need to collaborate.
 The VP stopping by and dropping something off saying “make this look pretty, please” doesn’t equal success or results many times.

 Not even doing everything “right” equals success anymore in digital marketing.
 Things change from time to time and as Michael Brenner mentioned on an episode of the podcast: Allow people to do what you hired them for.
 And for marketing team members that includes production, implementation and marketing strategy development and guidance.

 That’s of course hard to do when people just drop off an order!
 Sometimes those orders aren’t even considering everything else that’s on the menu.
 Why are you ordering the infographic when the GIF would do a much better job?

 Let’s dive into how we can make marketing requests and with that the outcome better.

 One way to get better marketing requests is to put together a project brief or marketing request form.
 In theory, these are good ideas and can help us get better requests, but they also can take the collaboration out of the project.
 On the far end, they might even create unnecessary friction.

 Let’s say you create a marketing request form.
 I’ll tell you below what should be in it if you choose to do that.

 - Somebody fills it out and drops it off.
 “No time for questions.”